Randy341/RequestClient/README.md

 ##  Request Client
-An easy-to-use and convenient Python3 library for HTTP REST API request and GraphQL request.
+An easy-to-use and convenient Python3 library for HTTP REST API request.
-This library is a wrapper around Python request library and the original GQL library.
+This library is a wrapper around Python request library.

 Currently supports Rest API method:
 - Get